 Returning home after graduation, Rodney was living with his brother while working and saving money to get his life together.
 “I was working at Kroger, for a total of 3 or 4 years off and on.”
 Sorrell explained.
 “I was always on a register and people would make small talk with me, asking how old I was and if I was in school.
 So I would give them my whole college spill.”
 He chuckled.
 “As soon as I got back home, I felt this immense pressure on me to find a good job.
 Some of my family and friends and people from the neighborhood would ask me what I was going to do next.
 I didn’t know!”
 He expressed loudly.
 He started sending his resume to a myriad of different companies for the next 3 months.
 Tired and uninspired, Sorrell began to think that his efforts were futile.
 Little did he know, one sunny day in August 2019 would change his life dramatically.

 “I came to work that day so mad.”
 He said.
 “I was called from my department to come help in the front, so I went to help.
 The customers were making small talk as usual, so I put on this fake smile just to get through the day.
 All I could think about was how to get a better job.”
 He sighed.
 “So this lady comes through my line, and asks me about myself and how old I was.
 So I told her and I mentioned my plans for graduate school.
 The lady behind her was the angel that God sent to answer my prayers.” he said.
 That lady happened to be Angela Martin, CEO of Compass Counseling, LLC.
 “She overheard our conversation and chimed in.
 She had this concerned look on her face I’ll never forget.”
 Sorrell explained.
 “She told me that she worked in the field I was interested in, which was social work, and she told me to call her the next day.
 So, I did just that!”
 He smiled.
 Starting work with Compass in September 2019, Rodney has flourished into a bright young counselor and has been diligent and precise in his work.
-He is currently working at the Raleigh County Day Report Center doing substance abuse counseling, and also leads a young men’s group at his church called “Jr. Man Cave”.
+He is currently working at the Raleigh County Day Report Center doing substance abuse and mental health counseling, and also leads a young men’s group at his church called “Jr. Man Cave”.
 He prides himself on being thorough and on top of his game.
 He says that he has come a long way, but has a long way to go and is delighted to be learning how to help others one day at a time.
-He has recently been accepted and enrolled into the MSW program at Marshall and will start in the fall of 2020, with plans to stay with Compass and continue to help people in his community.
+He recently graduated with a Master’s in Social Work at Marshall University and wants to continue to help people in his community.

 “I want to help people with substance abuse disorders because the opioid epidemic has affected my immediate family.
 My reason for this is to try and save mothers from all over from having to endure the pain of their child being addicted to illicit drugs or alcohol.
 I couldn’t save mine from that, but if I can make her happy, if only for just a moment, it will be so worth it to me.”